apollo

 How to manage the interaction:

-Co-administration of Nu Patch Transdermal Patch and Tacrolimus can lead to an interaction, it can be taken if advised by your doctor.
-However, consult your doctor if you experience nausea, vomiting, loss of hunger, increased or decreased urination, sudden weight gain or weight loss, fluid retention, swelling, shortness of breath, muscle cramps, tiredness, weakness, dizziness, confusion, and irregular heart rhythm.
-Do not stop using any medications without a doctor's advice.
+Co-administration of Nu Patch Transdermal Patch and Sirolimus can lead to an interaction, but it can be taken if advised by a doctor.
+However, consult a doctor if you experience any symptoms like nausea, vomiting, loss of appetite, increased or decreased urination, sudden weight gain or weight loss, fluid retention, swelling, shortness of breath, muscle cramps, tiredness, weakness, dizziness, confusion, and irregular heart rhythm.
+Do not discontinue any medications without consulting a doctor.

 How does the drug interact with Nu Patch Transdermal Patch: